Last Updated on November 29, 2022

-If she’s going to be attending college, is it possible you can add her back to your insurance plan?
-I think most plans say the college student has to be unmarried but I don’t recall seeing a clause where she can’t have been married in the past.
+If she’s going to be attending college, can you add her back to your insurance plan?
+I think most plans say the college student has to be unmarried, but I don’t recall seeing a clause where she can’t have been married in the past.

-Filing for Divorce from Soldier
+Filing for Divorce from a Soldier

-Well my husband and I have been married for a little over a year.
-The day after we were married he was sent to Iraq and he came back after about 4 months on injury.
-I tried to go see him but couldn’t and he “claims” to not have had leave and when I asked him to let me move with him when he was getting moved to GA, he said no.
+Well, my husband and I have been married for a little over a year.
+The day after we were married, he was sent to Iraq and returned after about 4 months.
+I tried to go see him but couldn’t, and he “claims” not to have had leave.
+When I asked him to let me move with him when he was moving to GA, he said no.

 Is there any way I can move on and not get in trouble with owing the state money or something?
-I would like to move on and continue my life without the crying and headaches.
+I would like to move on and continue my life without crying and headaches.
 Any advice will help.
 Thanks!

-There’s no reason to be treated as poorly as he is treating with you for a “financial benefit” from being married.
+There’s no reason to be treated as poorly as he treats you for a “financial benefit” from marriage.
 It sounds like he wants to be single based on his actions, so help him out in that regard and serve him papers.

 Leaving Him & Taking the Child

 I recommend you contact an attorney and find out what your options may be.
 I’m sorry you’re in this situation.

 JAG & Filing for Divorce

 My brother and his wife have filed for divorce.
 Both are in the military, but she was stationed overseas.
 She will be returning soon, and he’s hoping to finish up the divorce process.
-Does JAG has anything to do with this?
-The petition for the divorce was filed almost a year ago, but since she’s oversea, it was hard getting it done.
+Does JAG have anything to do with this?
+The petition for the divorce was filed almost a year ago, but since she’s overseas, it was hard getting it done.
 Can anyone help me out with this?

-I have heard of some cases where JAG has handled the divorce because it was not contested and very cut and dry.
+I have heard of cases where JAG handled the divorce because it was not contested and was very cut and dry.
 In most situations, they would only offer advice and not actually handle the divorce itself.